mpanighetti/dnd5e-allergies/main.md

 When you drink this clear potion, you are subject to the following effects:
 - You immediately remove all effects of allergic reactions, including any levels of exhaustion triggered by allergic reactions.
-- For the next week, you automatically succeed in all allergy saving throws.
+- For the next week, you automatically succeed in all allergy Saving Throws.
-- At the end of the first long rest you take after drinking this potion, you gain 2d4 + 2 temporary hit points.
+- At the end of the first Long Rest you take after drinking this potion, you gain 2d4 + 2 temporary hit points.

 #### Description